cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Now compiled with VS2008.

+- Update of used libraries and other software to the following versions:
+  - Scintilla 1.7.7
-- Update to Scintilla 1.7.7, to cv act library v.
-1.3.0 for Vista, and to OpenSSL 0.9.8k.  xxxxxxxxxx
+  - cv act library v.
+1.3.0 for Vista
+  - OpenSSL 0.9.8k
+  - GMP ? xxxxx
+  - Animal 2.3.21.
+  xxxxxxxxxx

 b) Changes within the user documentation: